-Take or have taken two passport style photographs (i.e. headshot against plain background) of oneself, these can be taken by a professional or at home, using a digital camera, smart phone or similar device and sent via email.
+Take or have taken one passport-style photograph (i.e. headshot against plain background) of oneself, this can be taken by a professional or at home, using a digital camera, smart phone or similar device and sent via email.

-LICENCE FEE
+LICENSE FEE